-Paraeducators are required by law to obtain in-service training annually.
+Paraeducators are required by law to obtain inservice training annually.
 The State Department of Education determines which training hours may be counted toward the required minimum.
 The Director of Special Education will be responsible for scheduling the appropriate training for paraeducators.
-The in-service hours must be logged on the Para In-service Log.
+The inservice hours must be logged on the Paraeducator Inservice Log.
 The supervising teacher(s) must sign for all approved hours that he/she has knowledge of.
 All individual hours will be reported to the Director of Special Education's office prior to the last official day of employment or earlier at the request of the Director.
 Continuation of employment requires that the minimum training hours be attained.
 A copy of acceptable hours and the authorized form used to document hours will be reviewed at the beginning of each school year.
+Every paraeducator is required to show evidence of required inservice hours.